-The Federal Direct Graduate PLUS program is similar to the Federal Direct Parent Loans.
+The Federal Direct Graduate PLUS Loan program is similar to the Federal Direct Parent Loans.
 To be considered for a Graduate PLUS Loan, students must first apply with a FAFSA to determine eligibility for the Stafford Loan Program.
 This loan is not based on financial need; the student must show credit-worthiness, and interest is charged while the student attends school.
 Principal and interest repayment begins within 60 days from the date that the student is no longer enrolled at least half-time.

 To apply for a Graduate PLUS Loan, a student must complete the Federal Direct Graduate Parent Loan Request Form online at www.studentloans.gov.
 The student must log into access the request process using their FAFSA login information.

 If the student is approved for the loan, s/he must complete the following two online processes.